DongqingSun96/Cellist/docs/tutorials/Stereo-seq.rst

 Step 3 Cell segmentation by Cellist
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-With nucleus segmentation completed, the next step is to expand the nucleus labels to include the cytoplasm, namely, cell segmentation.
-In cellist, we take both expression similarity and spatial proximity into consideration when assigning non-nucleus spots to labelled nuclei.
-This step takes approximately ~ 10 minutes on a high-performance system.
+After nucleus segmentation, Cellist expands the nucleus boundaries to include the cytoplasmic region, thereby generating complete cell segmentation.
+Both **gene expression similarity** and **spatial proximity** are considered when assigning non-nuclear spots to nuclei.
+On a high-performance system, this step takes about **10 minutes**.

 ::